castaned/ML-integration-CMSSW/README.md

 Convert from .root to h5 (for all directories)

-Make sure all the variables are included in the `other_branches` list, if this is not the case udpate the list
+Make sure all the variables are included in the `other_branches` list, if this is not the case udpate the list if the list is updated the code need to be recompiled  `scram b -j8`

 ```bash